When you make a formal will, you and two witnesses must sign the document.

-The main role of witnesses is to ensure that you have the mental capacity and intent to make a will.
-An attorney will ask “is this your will” in front of witnesses.
-The witnesses have the ability to observe you and your actions during this time.
-Witnesses are there to certify you have made the will, but they don't have to know the will's contents.
+Witnesses witness that you have the mental capacity and intent to make a will.
+The witnesses see you and your actions during this time and can later testify to your state of mind if it is ever called into question.
+Witnesses are there to certify you have made and signed the will, but they don't have to know the will's contents.

 The Number of Witnesses Required

 It's customary, although not required in most states, for the testator to physically show the will to the witnesses for their signatures.
 This action is known as publication of the will.
-Remember, the witnesses don't have to know the contents of the will; they just need to see that the testator has a document referred to as her will.
+Again, the witnesses don't have to know the contents of the will; they just need to see that the testator is presenting a will to them.